Ethnodevelopment: Ethnodevelopment in Andean Peru

 An example of ethnodevelopment in action is the case study worked on by Hogue and Rau (2008).
 They studied the district of Combapata, Peru which is located in the southern Andes.
 It ranges in altitudes and is vertically stratified into three distinct tiers based on the plant species found there that have agricultural potential.
 The citizens of the thirteen communities found in this area rely on agriculture, animal husbandry, and herding for their livelihood.
 This livelihood also depends on the Salcca River which provides the water necessary for the production of cattle, hay, grains, and vegetables and is one of the only clean water resources in the region.
 The current of the Salcca River is also viewed as an energy source due to its large volume of water and high altitudes.
 The Peruvian government proposed to build a dam in order to harness hydroelectric power from the river, which would mean the loss of agricultural and pasture land, and the displacement of communities that relied on those resources.
 The indigenous peoples of the Salcca River Valley rejected this idea as it would drastically change their way of life not only economically but spiritually as well.
 The Andean belief is that all sources of nature are living beings and are sources of health and spiritual well-being.
 The land and river are used in traditional ceremonies and festivals and are intrinsic to their daily life economically, socially, and spiritually.
 This initiated the beginnings of resistance by the indigenous peoples by use of their ethnic identity to protect their way of life and ensure that development occurs in a way that coincides with their beliefs.
 They wish to "develop" in a way that still respects their local concepts of morality and their relationships with nature and with each other.
 The indigenous populations of the Salcca River Valley were then forced to distinguish what they wanted for their communities and how they plan on achieving it.
 They were not opposed to development as to them "development" was an increase in their capital, improvements in education, social order, and organization.
 They wanted improvements that would not harm their social interactions or cultural forms.
 This has caused the community to push for organization, and has generated a goal for self-led ethnodevelopment and compelled them to unify and develop their own ideological framework which protects their environment and their culture.

+Research Institute

+In Taiwan, National Dong Hwa University (NDHU) established College of Indigenous Studies, home to Asia’s first academic program dedicated to ethnodevelopment studies.
+This program was offered by Graduate Institute of Ethnodevelopment, designed to train students in culturally sensitive and sustainable development practices.
+The institute plays a critical role in researching and advancing policies that support indigenous empowerment and in preserving global indigenous cultural heritage.